Whispers from the Woodland Realm

 🜁 Winter Fox Symbolism & Folklore

-Foxes have long carried symbolic meaning in folklore — cleverness, adaptability, secrecy, transformation.
+Foxes have long carried symbolic meaning in folklore — cleverness, adaptability, secrecy, transformation, and the ability to move between seen and unseen places.

 A winter fox adds another layer: